ikiapps/detectSilence/README.md

 Here is a sample of the output:

     Silence found in file:///Audio-Files/2017-Mar-15/01.flac
-        🚩 start -0.0410204, end 1.46286, duration 1.50388
+        🚩 start -0.0410202, end 0.417959, duration 0.45898,
-    Silence found in file:///Audio-Files/2017-Mar-17/02.flac
-        start 437.04, end 437.603, duration 0.563469
-    Silence found in file:///Audio-Files/2017-Mar-18/01.flac
-        start 479.881, end [none], duration [none]
+        total duration: 939.97
     Silence found in file:///Audio-Files/2017-Mar-19/01.flac
         🚩 start 2081.81, end 2088.02, duration 6.20592
+        total duration: 3005.23
+    Silence found in file:///Audio-Files/2017-Mar-17/02.flac
+        🚩 start 724.103, end [none], duration [none], total duration: 729.11

 The red flags indicate silences that have exceeded a given duration.
-There are also silences that are detected that have no end or no duration.
-These are likely false positives but they are shown for the sake of completeness.
+The `silencedetect` filter can detect silences with no end or no duration.
+These usually correspond to silences at the end of a file.
 The level at which audio is considered silence is set by a noise floor variable in units of dB in the script.

 ## Installation